Visiting Knightshayes: what you need to know

 Bringing your dog

 Knightshayes is still a working estate and has livestock in the fields.
 Please keep your dog on a short lead if you're walking through these fields.

-We are sorry but we are unable to offer our mobility scooters or buggy service at this time.
+We're sorry but we are unable to offer our buggy service at this time.